Monday 24th October 2005

 “You’re right, Jonah—cos if he doesn’t keep his fucking head down, it might get shot to fuck like his boss’s chest.”

 The two men laughed again and Jason turned to look at them.
-It was the same two he’d seen staring at the witnesses and jurors.
+It was the same two he’d noted staring at the witnesses and jurors.
 Charlie Grainger and Neil ‘Jonah’ Jones.

 “Well, fucking hell, Jonah,” Grainger said.
 “Look who’s stood out here among us smokers—a stinking fucking pig.”

 They both flicked their unfinished cigarettes at pigeons which were strutting around nearby.
-Grinning, and with a slow shake of heads at Jason, the two men went back into the building.
+Grinning, and with a slow shake of their heads at Jason the two men went back into the building.

 In less than fifteen minutes from the courtroom settling down again, the trial was over.
-The accused were told to stand and the foreman of the jury asked if they’d agreed unanimously on verdicts regarding the three accused.
-The jury foreman swallowed hard as he looked over at the public gallery and passed the finding to the bailiff.
+The accused were told to stand and the foreman of the jury was asked if they’d agreed unanimously on verdicts.
+The jury foreman swallowed hard as he looked over at someone in the public gallery.
+He turned back, and passed the findings to the bailiff.

-The judge accepted the note from the bailiff, studied it for a few seconds and then glanced at the members of the jury before informing all of those present that the three defendants had been found not guilty and were free to go.
+Clarence Hemingway, the judge, accepted the note from the bailiff, studied it for a few seconds and then glanced at the members of the jury before naming the three defendants individually and declaring them not guilty and said that they were free to go.

 While there were sniggers among a few in the gallery, all three of the accused men grinned, turned and eyeballed Jason Knight.
 The cocky Scotsman, Gordon Craven winked at the detective.
-In other circumstances, they might have become friends—both Glasgow men living in London.
-As it was, they were from opposite sides of the legal fence.
+In other circumstances they might have become friends—both Glasgow men living in London.

-The accused were escorted downstairs to be processed officially and released from custody, and then they walked free from court.
-Those three men had murdered a senior detective in cold blood on a London street.
-They acted as if they’d been given a smacked wrist by a schoolteacher for talking in class.
+The three accused were escorted downstairs to be processed officially and released from custody, and then they would walk free from court.
+They had murdered a senior detective in cold blood on a London street and acted as if they’d been given a smacked wrist by a schoolteacher.

 New Scotland Yard

 “Come in and sit down, Jason.”
 Detective Chief Inspector Harry Royston reached down and pulled open a drawer.
+“I’ve assured the Chief Constable that we could deal with this situation, and put it behind us.”
 He lifted out a bottle of single malt and poured a generous amount into two glasses.